dimagi/django-field-audit/README.md

 ]
 ```

+The "auditor chain" (see `FIELD_AUDIT_AUDITORS` in the **Custom settings** table
+below) is configured out of the box with the default auditors.
+If `changed_by`
-If `changed_by` auditing is desired (enabled by default), add the app middleware
+auditing is desired for authenticated Django requests, add the app middleware to
-to your Django `MIDDLEWARE` configuration.
+your Django `MIDDLEWARE` configuration.
 For example:

 ```python
 MIDDLEWARE = [